thaipham98/Daily-Suggestion/README.md

 git clone https://github.com/thaipham98/Daily-Suggestion.git
 ```

-3. Open the project with an IDE (IntelliJ preferred)
+3. Open the project with an IDE (IntelliJ preferred).
+Make sure you have a compatible SDK.

 4. Start the application
 ```bash